Displaying Source Code(s)

 DELETE Statement

-DELETE is used to delete the most recently read record in the file.
-To
+DELETE is used to delete the most recently read record in the

 delete a record, the file should be opened in I-O mode.